 - Friendly side wagers of any kind can be made at the discretion of the participants, but are NOT required.

-- Challenges will run from January 1st through December 31st.
+- Challenges will run throughout the “tag year” which roughly falls between January 1st and December 31st.

 - The higher Bag Tag challenges the lower Bag Tag.
 Challenges can be by phone, computer, or in person.